Day 1 | Day 2 | Day 3 | Day 4 | Dog Houses

 Pets are welcome on several scenic trails in and near Yosemite National Park that let you see many of the park’s most iconic sights, like this trail at Hite Cove overlooking the South Fork of the Merced River.

 Yosemite National Park is over 1,100 square miles, roughly the size of the state of Rhode Island, and for all its corner-to-corner glory, most visitors do not venture far beyond the valley.
-Expand the boundaries for you and doggo, and savor some of the places less traveled.
+For day 3, expand the boundaries for you and doggo, and savor some of the places less traveled.

 John Muir once described Hetch Hetchy Valley as “a grand landscape garden, one of Nature’s rarest and most precious mountain temples.”
 Even in the summer, when visitors from around the world are exploring Yosemite Valley, relatively few make it to this northwest corner of the national park.
 O’Shaughnessy Dam, at Hetch Hetchy’s west end, showcases Hetch Hetchy’s waterfalls, rock formations, and reservoir.
 Dogs are permitted at the dam parking lot where some of the finest views are on display.